Savannah River National Laboratory

+Budget and staff

-SRNL employs 980 people and has an annual programmatic budget of 249 million U.S. Dollars (2017).
+SRNL employs 1400 people and has an annual programmatic budget of 400 million U.S. Dollars (2023).

+Operations

 SRNL was operated by Savannah River Nuclear Solutions, LLC for the U.S. Department of Energy from 2008 to 2021.
 The LLC is a partnership between Fluor Corporation, Newport News Nuclear, Inc. (a subsidiary of Huntington Ingalls Industries) and Honeywell International.

 In 2020, the Department of Energy approved a split in the SRS Maintenance and Operations contract.
-The agency awarded the SRNL M&O contract to Battelle Savannah River Alliance (BSRA), retaining Savannah River Nuclear Solutions, LLC for the maintenance and operations of the Savannah River Site.
+The agency awarded the SRNL M&O contract to Battelle Savannah River Alliance (BSRA), retaining Savannah River Nuclear Solutions, LLC for the maintenance and operations of the Savannah River site.
 BSRA is wholly owned by Battelle Memorial Institute and partners with five regional universities.
 Contract transition was completed in 2021.

+Directors

+The following persons served as the Savannah River National Laboratory director: